-If an organization cannot at least meet its customers' expectations it will struggle.
+If an organisation cannot at least meet its customers' expectations it will struggle.

-Ideally a business organization should exceed its customers' expectations, thereby maximising the satisfaction of its customers, and also the credibility of its goods and services in the eyes of its customers.
+Ideally a business organisation should exceed its customers' expectations, thereby maximising the satisfaction of its customers, and also the credibility of its goods and services in the eyes of its customers.

 Customers normally become delighted when a supplier under-promises and over-delivers.
 To over-promise and under-deliver is a recipe for customers to become very dissatisfied.